Jorden-V/Recipe_World_3rd_Project/README.md

 2. New user wants to create a recipe.
     1. User lands on homepage where the 'register' button is prominently displayed.
-    3. User attempts to create a username however username is taken so is greeted with a message advising to choose a new username.
+    2. User attempts to create a username however username is taken so is greeted with a message advising to choose a new username.
-    4. User creates new username and is redirected too homepage with a message that displays "hello 'username'" confirming they are logged in.
+    3. User creates new username and is redirected to homepage with a message that displays "hello 'username'" confirming they are logged in.
-    5. User now realises the buttons have changed too 'add recipe' and 'logout' where the previous 'register' and 'login' buttons had been.
+    4. User now realises the buttons have changed to 'add recipe' and 'logout' where the previous 'register' and 'login' buttons had been.
-    6. User tries to create recipe but realises their recipe doesn't fall within any of the existing cuisines.
+    5. User tries to create recipe but realises their recipe doesn't fall within any of the existing cuisines.
-    7. User adds their own cuisine.
+    6. User adds their own cuisine.
-    8. User attempts to submit recipe without crucial information and is prompted by validation to add requirement information.
+    7. User attempts to submit recipe without crucial information and is prompted by validation to add requirement information.
-    9. User submits completed recipe and is redirected to the homepage where their recipe is displayed.
+    8. User submits completed recipe and is redirected to the homepage where their recipe is displayed.

 3. Existing user wants to edit their recipe.
     1. User selects their own recipe from the homepage.